Apple TV+ Guide: All TV shows and movies streaming on Apple TV

 For All Mankind explores what could have happened if the Russians got to the Moon first in 1969.
 This inspires the US government to continue the space race.
 The show forges an alternate timeline of NASA with the first season covering the 1969-1974 period.
 Season two picks up in 1983, as the USA and USSR face off in a space race cold war.

-For All Mankind is currently on its second season.
-A third season is in production and will debut on Apple TV+ in the future.
-The show began in 2019.
+For All Mankind is currently on its second season, which started on February 19.
+A third season is in development.

 The Snoopy Show